NilanjanaLodh/OpenPrinting_CPD_Libraries/README.md

 ## Testing the library

-The project also includes a sample command line frontend that you can use to test whether the installed library and print backend work as expected.
+The project also includes a sample command line frontend that you can use to test whether the installed library and print backends work as expected.

     $ cd demo/
     $ make
-    $ print_frontend
+    $ ./print_frontend

 The list of printers from various printers should start appearing automatically.
 Type `help` to get the list of available commands.
 Make sure to stop the frontend using the `stop` command only.